Ben Folds: Rockin' the Suburbs to Supersunnyspeedgraphic (2001–2007)

 Folds' first solo album after the breakup of the band was Rockin' the Suburbs in 2001, released on the same day as the September 11 attacks.
 He played nearly all the instruments, most notably guitar, an instrument seldom used during the Ben Folds Five days.
-The Luckiest was written for the Amy Heckerling movie Loser, but the scene it was meant for was deleted.
-Millard Powers, Britt "Snuzz" Uzzell, and Jim Bogios joined Folds on the promotional tour of the album.
-"Weird Al" Yankovic directed and appeared in Folds' video for the album's namesake song, "Rockin' the Suburbs".
-Folds' friend and fellow musician John McCrea, lead singer of the band Cake, contributed vocals to "Fred Jones, Part 2".
+"The Luckiest" was written for the Amy Heckerling movie Loser, but the scene it was meant for was deleted.
+Millard Powers, Britt "Snüzz" Uzzell, and Jim Bogios joined Folds on the promotional tour of the album.
+"Weird Al" Yankovic directed and appeared in Folds's video for the album's namesake song, "Rockin' the Suburbs".
+Folds's friend and fellow musician John McCrea, lead singer of the band Cake, contributed vocals to "Fred Jones, Part 2".

 A year later, Folds released Ben Folds Live, a collection of live solo recordings.
-In late 2003, two solo EPs, Speed Graphic and Sunny 16, were self-released on Folds' label Attacked by Plastic.
+In late 2003, two solo EPs, Speed Graphic and Sunny 16, were self-released on Folds's label Attacked by Plastic.
 The last EP, Super D, was released in mid-2004.

 Songs for Silverman was released in the United States on April 26, 2005.
 The album returned to the trio format, featuring Jared Reynolds on bass and Lindsay Jamieson on drums.
 This album includes the track "Late", a tribute to the late singer-songwriter Elliott Smith, and also features backup vocals from "Weird Al" Yankovic on "Time".
 Folds had played piano for Yankovic's song "Why Does This Always Happen to Me?" on his Poodle Hat album.

 On October 24, 2006, Folds released Supersunnyspeedgraphic, the LP, a compilation of songs that were originally released on the EPs Sunny 16, Speed Graphic, and Super D. He announced on his MySpace blog that he planned to work on his next studio album in October 2006, although recording did not actually start until 2007.
 On that same day, Folds became the first person to webcast a live-by-request concert over MySpace.
 The concert was complete with pranks staged ahead of time by Folds, including a drunk man falling over the balcony during "Jesusland" and a "suicide attempt" by Folds at the end.
 The concert is also notable for featuring a "guitorchestra", a group of acoustic guitarists from Nashville who accompanied Folds on some songs, as well as an impromptu ringtone orchestra made up of audience members playing their cellphone's ringtones in unison.
-A DVD of the performance, "Live at MySpace", was released on February 20, 2007.
+A DVD of the performance, "Live at MySpace," was released on February 20, 2007.